 As a result of this discovery, I had to basically threaten to pull almost seven figures of assets from the bank if they dared to stop the refinance process so late in the game.
 A senior manager got on the phone with me and said not to worry.
 He had a connection with a manager at the utility company where my $8 late payment was due.
 They apparently ate lunch together once a week,

 Not one to do nothing, I took to social media and contacted Pacific Gas & Electric through Twitter to highlight my grievances.
 They responded instantaneously to my request thanks to this post and issued a “Clear Credit Letter” to my bank to remove the penalty.
 After another 10 days of waiting, my bank finally gave me the confirmation they could proceed.
 Talk about torture!

 Refinancing a mortgage with a traditional bank is even tougher than I initially thought.
 Before you proceed, take a guess at what the average credit score is for rejected mortgage loans.
 650?
 675?
 700?
 I think you’ll be amazed at how tight mortgage standards are still in 2015, five years since the financial crisis ended.

 THE AVERAGE FICO CREDIT SCORE FOR DENIED MORTGAGE APPLICANTS

-The average credit score for recently denied applications on conventional purchase loans is 729 according to FICO and the December, 2012 issue of Money Magazine.
+The average credit score for recently denied applications on conventional purchase loans is 729 according to FICO and Money Magazine.
 Anything above 720 is considered “excellent” by most accounts.
 I couldn’t believe my eyes so I asked my mortgage officers from Citibank and Bank of America for their feedback.
 They said lending standards are still tight and it is common for those with under 720 to get denied or seriously delayed.

 Getting denied a refinance or a new mortgage loan with a 729 credit score is like: